George Shirtcliffe

-Biography
+Sir George Shirtcliffe KBE (1862 – 20 July 1941) was a New Zealand businessman and local council politician.
+He was a founding member and later vice-president of New Zealand Red Cross and sat on a number of government commissions.
+Shirtcliffe, who was married twice, died in 1941 and was survived by his second wife, two sons and three daughters.

+Early life and education

 Shirtcliffe was born in 1862 at Worksop, Nottinghamshire, England the eldest son and third child of Caroline née Unwin and her husband John Shirtcliffe.
 His parents emigrated to New Zealand bringing his sisters Ellen Elizabeth and Frances Lewis with him on the emigrant ship Captain Cook which arrived at Lyttelton on 1 September 1863.
 They settled in Christchurch and six more children were added to the family.

 He received his education at Riccarton School and later at Christ's College before beginning his career in business as a cadet at the Timaru office of the Government Land Office in 1877.
 After one year he joined the National Mortgage and Agency Company as a junior until 1880 when he was appointed as an accountant.
-In 1882 he was attained a position as an accountant for the Canterbury Farmers' Co-operative Association and was promoted to be its manager in 1884.
+In 1882, he was attained a position as an accountant for the Canterbury Farmers' Co-operative Association and was promoted to be its manager in 1884.